perrette/bard/README.md

 The above command will still launch the system tray icon, and so provide access to the audio player's (basic) controls.
 If you wish to just read aloud without the icon tray app, you may add the `--no-tray` parameter.

+The clipboard parsing capabilities are elaborate enough so that it can detect an URL, a file path or common HTML markup.
+If a file path is detected, the extension is checked for `.html`-ish and `.pdf`, and the data is extracted accordingly.
+Here we make good use of the most useful work on [readability](https://pypi.org/project/readability-lxml).
+In particular, this allows relatively easy reading out of webpages behind paywals, by right-clicking on "View Page Source" or similar options, select all text, copy and just proceed with bards' "Process Copied Text" or `--clipboard` options.
+For other articles not protected by a paywall, copying the URL should suffice.

 You can resume the previous recording (the audio won't play right away in this case, but you can use the reader):
 ```bash
 bard --resume